 Support improved resource efficiency

 Collect and share resource efficiency data and evaluation in a format that will assist householders, businesses and government agencies to be aware of and take control of their energy consumption.

-Trial new ways to more efficiently and cost-effectively use resources, manage assets, and encourage resource recovery, within our own organisations (OEH and EPA).
+Trial new ways to more efficiently and cost-effectively use resources, manage assets, and encourage resource recovery, within our own organisations.